Temple of Two Waters

 TEMPLE of two WATERS

-Temple of Two Waters activates sites of freedom and sanctuary for queer and trans BIPOC to dream, rest, create, heal, and be together.
-Temple of Two Waters exists at the intersections of land justice and reparations, queer and trans liberation, spiritual and healing justice, cultural justice, and racial justice
+Temple of Two Waters activates sites of freedom and sanctuary for queer and trans BIPOC to dream, rest, create, heal, and be together, with the explicit commitment of creating accessible spaces centered in reaching the most resource denied - disabled QTBIPOC, rural QTBIPOC, immigrants and refugees, and TGNC folks.
+Temple of Two Waters exists at the intersections of land justice and reparations, queer and trans liberation, disability justice, spiritual and healing justice, cultural justice, and racial justice.

 OUR WORK

-Temple of Two Waters is guided by the following goals:
+Temple of Two Waters centers disabled QTBIPOC in our work and programs and is guided by the following goals:

-To move land resources to QTBIPOC through creating a permanent land trust and creating both rural and urban sites that support the wellness and creativity of QTBIPOC and our broader communities.
+To move land resources to QTBIPOC, through creating a permanent land trust and creating both rural and urban sites that support the wellness and creativity of QTBIPOC and our broader communities.
+Through this we contribute to a regenerative economy rooted in collectivism that will benefit disabled QTBIPOC into perpetuity.

-To engage in land stewardship via seed preservation and cultivation, prioritizing native plant relatives and plant relatives from lands experiencing genocide, grow community gardens, and ensure that QTBIPOC have the knowledge and resources to care for and cultivate land.
+To engage in land stewardship via seed preservation and cultivation, prioritizing native plant relatives and plant relatives from lands experiencing genocide, grow community gardens, and ensure that QTBIPOC have the knowledge, resources, and opportunities to care for and cultivate land, while aligning with regional conservation efforts that protect people and the planet.

 To provide no cost creative and rest residencies for QTBIPOC, a community who has endured the impacts of systemic inequalities around rest and time, accessing residencies in the creative sectors, and who face housing instability at disproportionately higher rates than their white, straight, and cis counterparts.

-To support the healing and wellness of QTBIPOC through creating spaces where they can access appropriate healing services and spiritual care.
+To support the healing and wellness of QTBIPOC through creating spaces where we can access appropriate healing services and spiritual care.

 AREAS OF FOCUS